 Members of the Tetrasphaera have also been identified as PAOs, reported to cycle polyphosphate, but without PHA accumulation.
 Instead, they seem to mainly utilize sugars and amino acids through a fermentative metabolism, where polyphosphate supplements anaerobic energy requirements 2345.
 Some may also be involved in denitrification 2.
 Interestingly, T. elongata can accumulate assimilated carbon and metabolites intracellularly (at approx. 4 mM) under anaerobic conditions for later use when oxygen becomes available 6.
 Thus, members of the genus in activated sludge may utilise several physiological strategies.
-Some strains form filaments, eg. Eikelboom "Nostcoida limicola II" may be a Tetrasphaera 3, but rarely cause foaming or bulking problems.
+T. jenkinsii, T. vanveenii and T. Veronensis, previously belonging to Eikelboom "Nostcoida limicola II", can form filaments 9 3, but rarely cause foaming or bulking problems.

 3 FISH probe-defined clades (1-3) in activated sludge

 Clade 1 = Tet1-266; Clade 2A = Tet2-892; Clade 2B = Tet2-174; Clade 3 = Tet3-654 3.
 Note that it is difficult to assess the specificity of these probes in MiDAS given they were designed against partial sequences that are not included in the database.
-In alternative, it is recommended the application of the probe Actino-658 5
+Alternatively, application of the probe Actino-658 is recommended 5.